Competition and Consumer Law

-2. Consumer protection under the Trade Practices Act 1974 (Cth) & Fair Trading Acts including Misleading & deceptive conduct, unconscionable conduct, product liability, remedies, sanctions and policy measures designed to protect consumers.
+2. Consumer protection under the Competition and Consumer Act (Cth) including misleading or deceptive conduct, unconscionable conduct, product liability, remedies, sanctions and policy measures designed to protect consumers.

-3. Regulation of restrictive trade practices under the Trade Practices Act 1974 (Cth) including Misuse of market power, Anti-Competitive agreements, Exclusive dealing, Resale price maintenance, Mergers and acquisitions, Access regime & industry standards, Remedies, sanctions and policy measures designed to encourage competition and prevent or resolve restrictive trade practices.
+3. Regulation of restrictive trade practices under the Competition and Consumer Act (Cth) including Misuse of market power, Anti-Competitive agreements, Exclusive dealing, Resale price maintenance, Mergers and acquisitions, Access regime & industry standards, Remedies, sanctions and policy measures designed to encourage competition and prevent or resolve restrictive trade practices.